Projects & Record Books

 Arkansas 4-H record books are completed using a standard form.
 The following templates are provided for 4-H youth to use when completing their record books.

-- Record Book Form: Please pay careful attention to instructions in Green
+- Record Book Fillable Packet 2024 Please pay careful attention to instructions in Green!
+For more information on the record book process, view the resource package below.

 - Cloverbud Record Book (print and complete)